Voice Acting

 “Authenticity!
 Your voice is beautifully unique and should be honored with demos that best represent your true gifts.”

-When responding to jobs on Voices, talent have the opportunity to provide clients with their audition, proposal, and quote.
+When responding to jobs on Voices, talent has the opportunity to provide clients with their audition, proposal, and quote.
 While a lot of work and preparation goes into the audition and quote, the voice over proposal can often be overlooked.

 The majority of clients on Voices read the proposals that accompany auditions, and in many cases, a well-crafted proposal can be the tipping point in who actually books the job in the end.